No Annual Fee Credit Cards

 How do no annual fee credit cards work?

-It works the other way too.
+But it works the other way too.
 Credit cards with no annual fee have few, if any additional perks and benefits other than the line of credit itself.

 Here’s how no annual fee credit cards operate.

 • Fewer features and perks.
 These cards usually come with fewer features compared to premium cards.
-You’re less likely to earn rewards points or get other perks like frequent flyer points and benefits on cards with no annual fee.
+You’re less likely to earn rewards points or get perks like frequent flyer points and other benefits on cards with no annual fee.

 • Lower interest rates.
 Interest rates on no annual fee cards vary significantly between issuers, but are more likely to be on the lower end since they target users whose primary objective is to save money.
 However, some issuers offset the lack of an annual fee with higher rates.